jbprek/KafkaWorks/udemy-certification/questions/04-producer.md

 2. min.insync.replicas is a producer setting
 3. min.insync.replicas only matters if acks=all
 4. min.insync.replicas only matters regardless of the value of acks
-5. min.insync.replicasl is a topic setting
+5. min.insync.replicas is a topic setting
 6. acks is a topic settting

 ## Question 7: